-We help you to realise your ideas.
-We think of concepts.
-We come up with new ways of doing things to make things better.
-Your ideas become reality by combining them with our knowledge and experience.
+We help our clients to realise their ideas.
+We come up with new ways of doing things, to make things better.
+Our clients' ideas become reality by combining them with our knowledge and experience.
 This is how we make architecture.

-We have experience with projects in different countries of varying scales: master plans, housing, offices, retail, museums, sport and recreational facilities, religious buildings, universities, libraries and infrastructure.
-We combine the best of our experiences from the Netherlands, Germany, Italy and the UK in a unique way of designing.
+We have experience with projects in different countries of varying scales: master plans, housing, offices, retail, museums, recreational facilities, universities, and infrastructure.

 A project can start from the need to solve a problem, even when it is entirely unclear which route needs to be taken to reach your goal.
 We specialise in deriving concepts, ideas and scenarios.
 We think of new ways of combining what is already available to deliver solutions.
 A problem can come forth out of a new situation, a mismatch with the economical, physical or social context.
 A good understanding of why a certain problem occurs is the first step in the design process.

 Another reason for concept development can be the need to invest and create return on investment either socially or financially.
 We provide solutions for problems like the current influx of refugees, ageing population, vacant real estate, housing shortage and low interest rates.
 All of these we see as opportunities for business and for society.
 When starting the design process we can help finding your final destination, provide the road map and design the road for you.

 Redevelopment and renovation has become increasingly important.
 The reuse of existing buildings does not only provide economic benefits but it is also a more sustainable solution.
 Before starting the design process we analyse the existing building in order to understand the principles of the existing design.
 This allows us to provide a modern design solution that fulfils the client's needs and respects the historical context.